Walsh Electrical Services: Electrical Excellence in Ireland's North-West

 This includes electrical installations to BS7671 and electrical installations to I.S.
 10101 or ET 101.
 Whether small or large works are required we can cater for all of your needs.
 Please contact Walsh Electrical Services to arrange this!
 Electric Vehicle Supply Equipment (EV charge points) installations are also provided.

 Periodic inspection and testing to either BS7671 or I.S.
-10101/ET101 (as appropriate) is another such service.
+10101/ET101 (as appropriate) is another service which we offer.
 This is used to ascertain whether any electrical installation for which you are responsible is in a safe and satisfactory condition and is suitable to remain in service.
 We can advise on any remedial work necessary to bring an Unsatisfactory installation into a Satisfactory state along with any other recommended improvements.
-As no electrical installation work has been completed the document you receive following this is a report rather than a certificate.
+As no electrical installation work has been completed the document which you receive following this is a report rather than a certificate.
+(You will receive an Electrical Installation Condition Report or Periodic Inspection Report.)

 We also provide a Portable Appliance Testing (PAT) service to ensure that any electrical equipment is safe to connect to the electricity supply.
 (N.B.
 The PAT testing process is more correctly known as In-service Inspection and Testing of Electrical Equipment and therefore is not confined to portable appliances, nor to appliances connected via a plug and socket arrangement.)